Download Chapter wise NCERT Solutions for Class 10 Political Science (Civics)

 Class 10 Civics book contains a total of 8 chapters.
 Students can access the NCERT Solutions of these Chapters by clicking on the respective Chapter link.

 Overview of NCERT Class 10 Political Science Solutions Chapters

-Here we are providing the brief of each chapter.
+Here we are providing a summary of each Chapter.

-The chapter starts with two stories from Belgium and Sri Lanka.
+First Chapter starts with two stories from Belgium and Sri Lanka.
 Both these stories are about how democracies handle demands for power-sharing.
 The stories end with a general conclusion about the need for power-sharing in democracy.
-Further, the chapter ends by describing the different forms of power sharing.
+Further, the chapter ends by describing the different forms of power-sharing.

 Chapter 3: Democracy and Diversity

-The chapter starts with an example of public expression of social divisions.
+Chapter 3 starts with an example of a public expression of social divisions.
 Then it explains how social differences can take various forms.
 Further, it describes how democratic politics affects and get affected by these social diversities.

 Chapter 4: Gender, Religion and Caste